If you have the theory but don't have the 'how to',

 There is a 30 day money back guarantee with the 54 Practical Tips For Dealing With Psychopaths and Narcissists.
 If you find the information is not suitable, send me a note on the contact page and I will happily refund your money.
 That means you won't have to fight to get a refund!

 The 54 Practical Tips For Dealing With Psychopaths and Narcissists comes as a .pdf file which you can read on any computer, whether it's a PC or a Mac.
 (It is not a paper book.)
-And you can also download it as a .mobi file to read on a Kindle.
 Of course, if your ebook reader reads other formats, you can simply use your favorite program to change the .pdf into the required format.

 You can download the ebook immediately after paying through Paypal, and you can use Paypal even if you don't have an account.
 Here's how: